vincenttaglia/subgraph-migration/README.md

 - **Consistency checks**: Validates the migration was successful
 - **Non-destructive**: Never modifies or deletes source data
 - **Duplicate prevention**: Won't migrate if deployment already exists in target
+- **Auto-resume**: Automatically resumes paused subgraph on completion or failure

 ## Performance Considerations